Nexmo/nexmo-developer/_documentation/en/voice/voice-api/guides/cci.md

 ---

 # Contact Center Intelligence
-Voice API, together with partner solutions, empowers you with the cutting-edge technology of phone call processing, assistance, and analytics, which is extremely helpful for Contact Center cases.
-Doesn’t matter if you’re building a Contact Center solution from scratch, or already have a legacy CC/PBX solution which you want to extend with modern features and workflows such as AI voice assistants or sentiment analysis, Voice API and partner solutions are ideal to assist you.
+The Vonage Voice API, together with partner solutions, empowers you with the cutting-edge technology of phone call processing, assistance, and analytics, which is extremely helpful for Contact Center cases.
+It does not matter if you’re building a Contact Center solution from scratch, or already have a legacy CC/PBX solution which you want to extend with modern features and workflows such as AI voice assistants or sentiment analysis, Voice API and partner solutions are ideal to assist you.
 There are three groups of contact center oriented use-cases where Voice API can help:

 * **Self-service**.
 Offer more choice with customers having the options to select self-service for faster resolutions to low complexity inquiries with smart FAQs.